sahat/hackathon-starter/README.md

 <img src="https://i.imgur.com/iCsCgp6.png" height="75">

-The OpenAI moderation API for checking harmful inputs is free to use as long as you have paid credits in your OpenAI developer account.
-The cost of using their other models depends on the model, as well as the input and output size of the API call.

 - Visit <a href="https://platform.openai.com/api-keys" target="_blank">OpenAI API Keys</a>
 - Sign in or create an OpenAI account.
 - Click on **Create new secret key** to generate an API key.